mtanveer1/Pin-GBTSVM/README.md

 Pin_GBTSVM.py: Solving the optimization problem

-The codes are not optimized for efficiency.
-The codes have been cleaned for better readability and documented and are not exactly the same as used in our paper.
-For the detailed experimental setup, please follow the paper.
-We have re-run and checked the codes only in a few datasets, so if you find any bugs/issues, please write to A. Quadir (mscphd2207141002@iiti.ac.in).
+For a comprehensive understanding of the experimental setup, please refer to the paper.
+Should you encounter any bugs or issues, feel free to contact A. Quadir at mscphd2207141002@iiti.ac.in.